ThatXliner/patchwork/README.md

 ## How it compares

-Let's be honest: patchwork is essentially a minimal subset of [ast-grep](https://github.com/ast-grep/ast-grep).
-Both use tree-sitter to parse code into ASTs, both match patterns structurally, both rewrite in-place. ast-grep came first, supports 25+ languages, has a YAML rule system, VS Code extension, LSP, MCP server, interactive mode, playground, pre-commit hooks, Node/Python bindings, and 174+ releases. patchwork is a few months old, supports 5 languages, and does one thing: CLI find/replace/delete/insert with a sed-like interface.

-Does that mean patchwork is pointless?
+[ast-grep](https://github.com/ast-grep/ast-grep) is more mature, supports more languages, has YAML rules, LSP, VS Code extension, MCP server, playground, pre-commit hooks, language bindings — the works. patchwork doesn't try to catch up on that axis.
+They go by different design philosophies.

 | Tool | Language | Parsing | Size | Languages | Maturity |
 |---|---|---|---|---|---|